April 30, 2021

 When someone asks what makes a Hala river board unique, it only takes a one-word response to answer: StompBox.

-Yes, the 10-years-of-tweaking board shapes, welded seams, rocker profile, large fin selection, patented technology and manufacturing techniques, next-level materials, and bomber construction also make our inflatable SUP boards unique, but as whitewater people, we'll be straight up with you: we can’t imagine going back to the days of using a board with a fixed, non-retractable fin.
+A ton of other things make our inflatable SUP boards unique (our rigorous board testing, welded seams, specific rocker profile, large fin selection, patented technology, top-of the line manufacturing, next-level materials, and bomber construction...just to name a few) but as whitewater people, we'll be straight up with you: we can’t imagine going back to the days of using a board with a fixed, non-retractable fin.

 - Secondary Stability: The 9" StompFin makes the the board more stable from side to side.

-- Ride A Smaller Board: The Atcha 711 and Atcha 86 are high-rocker little nuggets that paddle way longer than they are.
-Boards with this much rocker will spin in circles without high-intensity corrective strokes, unless you’ve got the right fin on them.
+- Ride A Smaller Board: The Atcha 711 and Atcha 86 are high-rocker – Boards with this much rocker will spin in circles without high-intensity corrective strokes, unless you’ve got the right fin on them.
 A high-rocker board that can surf tiny ledge waves without pearling AND can drive and accelerate to attain up a boiling half-eddy?
 Yes, please!

 - Step Up Your Game: This fin rewards all of the hard work you have been doing learning how to paddle.
 You'll feel the difference right away.

-- Fish, track, and paddle shallow water: Our larger boards with the StompBox 2 mean you can rig your board with all of your gear for an adventure and you'll still be able to move stealthily through shallow water and track through deep water (and won't regret bringing a little extra with you).
+- Fish, track, and paddle shallow water: Our larger boards with the StompBox 2.0 (like the Rado or Fame) mean you can rig your board with all of your gear for an adventure and you'll still be able to move stealthily through shallow water and track through deep water.
+You won't regret bringing a little extra with you!

-- The StompBox 2 brings a level of precision and drive that most whitewater SUP paddlers didn't know was possible.
-Combine that with the rocker and shape of a Hala board and you have inflatable boards that can't be beaten.
+The StompBox 2 brings a level of precision and drive that most whitewater SUP paddlers didn't know was possible.
+Combine that with the rocker and shape of a Hala SUP and you have inflatable boards that can't be beaten.